koorchik/node-mole-rpc-transport-mqtt/README.md

 1. You run every service as an Mole RPC server.
 2. You use instantiate Mole RPC clients with corresponding topics.

-You can notive that if SERVICE_A talks to SEVICE_B we need 2 topics.
+You can notice that if SERVICE_A talks to SERVICE_B we need 2 topics.
 But when SERVICE_B talks to SERVICE_A we will use the same topic names and that is ok.
 This transport handles this situation, so you can use understandable topics which always follow this pattern:

 * Always send data to:  `/rpc/${FROM}/${TO}`
 * Always get data from: `/rpc/${TO}/${FROM}`